 Qatar Airways has best bed I’ve ever slept in at 40,000 feet.
 Qatar also offers excellent food, luxury toiletries, and a stunning onboard bar.
 But the highlight was my pre-flight experience at Qatar Airways’ Al Safwa First Class lounge, unquestionably the most luxury airport lounge in the world.

-If you enjoyed this review you may be interested in my other airline reviews including my Qatar Airways B787 Business Class Review, my review of Emirates vs Etihad vs Qatar Airways: Best Airline In The Middle East, my comparison of the best First Class suite in the sky: Emirates Vs Etihad and my top 10 Best Business Class airlines for long haul travel.
+If you enjoyed this review you may be interested in my other Qatar Airways Business Class flight reviews and my other Qatar Airways First Class flight reviews along of my review of Emirates vs Etihad vs Qatar Airways: Best Airline In The Middle East.

 Review by my friends at Luxury Travel Expert